 When the federal government spends dollars domestically, it adds those dollars to the money supply within states (and when people pay taxes to the federal government, this reduces the money supply within states).

 The long term survival of any monetarily non-sovereign government requires money coming in from outside its borders.
 Germany survives by exporting (i.e. importing euros).
-The American States survive by having a positive balance of payments with the federal government.
+The American states survive by having, as a group, a positive balance of payments with the federal government.

 The larger the federal domestic deficit, the healthier are the states.
 The economic formula is: Federal Deficits + Net Exports = Private Saving.